2026 State-by-State Legal Guide for Scattering Ashes (All 50 States)

 Buffalo National River bluffs

-Ozark National Forest creeksides
+Ozark National Forest creeksides (200 feet from inland bodies of water)

 Legal Considerations: